SAFE-D 89th Legislative Session Updates

 House Bill 5611 (By Tom Oliverson)

-This bill would allow Emergency Services Districts to provide preventative health services to their community.
+This bill would have allowed Emergency Services Districts to provide preventative health services to their community.
 Mobile Integrated Healthcare/Community Paramedicine can provide valuable preventative care that reduces over-reliance on emergency calls.
 HB 5611 would give ESDs clear, unambiguous statutory authority to provide these services.

 Senate Bill 19 (By Mayes Middleton)